Amozaya/3D-Academy/README.md

 -Courses section consists of two Cards with details about the courses.
 It has the background image on top, showing a 3D model related to the course, and at the bottom description of the course providing the information what course it is, what level of knowledge required and what software students will use.
 This section is responsive and on the smaller screens cards will allign vertically, on top of each other, instead of being two in the row.

--This section will introduce users to the courses that school is offering, giving them the option of two different courses - one is for begginers who want to learn hard surface modeling, and another course at intermidiate level students teaching how to create a character for a video game.
+-This section will introduce users to the courses that school is offering, giving them the option of two different courses - one is for begginers who want to learn hard surface modeling, and another course is intermidiate level for students who want to learn how to create characters for a video games or VFX.

 ![Courses Screenshot](assets/images/courses-feature.JPG)